 Around Charing Cross, you're spoilt for choice when it comes to family-friendly restaurants.
 Options include Wahaca, where you'll find ethically and locally-sourced Mexican market food, and Fire & Stone, which offers gourmet pizza plus a kids' menu.
 Both are situated in Covent Garden and have lift entrances suitable for pushchairs.

 While you're in the area, pop into a museum and check out Covent Garden's attractions:

 Afternoon: St James's Park

-From Charing Cross, walk to St James's Park – passing Nelson's Column and the huge lion statues and fountains of Trafalgar Square on the way.
-St James's Park has lots to keep under 5s occupied, including a playground with play equipment.
-The beautiful lake at St James's Park is home to three pelicans and if you visit at 2:30pm you can see them being fed fresh fish by the wildlife officers.
+St James's Park has lots to keep under-5s occupied, including a playground with play equipment.
+The beautiful lake at St James's Park is home to a family of pelicans, and if you visit at 2:30pm you can see them being fed fresh fish by the wildlife officers.

 Make bedtime as uncomplicated as possible with an early dinner at a restaurant close to where you're staying.